Theragatha - The Verses of the Senior Monks

 758He really would be the Lord of the Dhamma,

-He would give me his hand and bring me to the shore.
+he would show me his hand and the shore.

 759I’ve plunged into a lake,